Skip to main content

 Often, routes need to be added or removed based on specific conditions such as user roles or the app's state.
 With dynamic routing, you can register or unregister routes conditionally at runtime.

-Example: Conditional registration based on user role
+Example: conditional registration based on user role

 Router router = Router.getCurrent();